happycog/templatestarter2016/README.md

 #### Typography

-- See "Expressive CSS for Type":http://cognition.happycog.com/article/expressive-type-for-css and `_library.type-styles.scss`
+- See [Expressive CSS for Type](http://cognition.happycog.com/article/expressive-type-for-css) and `_library.type-styles.scss`
 - Text styles should be defined once, captured in classes to be applied directly to the elements in the HTML, classes like `.type-alpha--xxl`
 - Text style classes should _never_ be extended with `@extend` in Sass, in general, please do not use `@extend`